On this page

 Menu Category: which category the app should belongs to.

 Every app has three stakeholder groups: Client, Staff and Guest (public, non-registered user).
 Clients are the main users of the app who can create a new record and view their own records (created by or on behalf of them), Staff are those who can manage records and Guest can view all published records if the app allows it.
 SiteGUI app can be built to serve different stakeholder groups, including guests/non-registered users (Documentation app), Clients (Support Ticket Tracker app), both registered and non-registered users (Feature Request app) and Staff only (Task Management app).
-Choosing suitable App Users and App Visibility for each app makes this possible.
+Choosing suitable App Users for each app makes this possible.

 Record Versioning: this enables versioning for published records.
 When a staff with no publish or management privilege tries to save an already-published-record (public access can be blocked by not including Guest in App Users), a new version of the record is cloned instead, allowing the staff to make changes to the cloned version without changing the original one.
 Later, the staff may choose Request Merge to request privileged staff to update the original version with their modified version.
 For privileged staff, they can replace the original version with any version by choosing Replace The Original Version With This Version when viewing the choose version.
 Please note that versioning just clones the record content only, it doesn't clone the record's subapp entries or the original record's relationship (menu, widget etc).
 When updating, versioning will preserve the original record's ID, slug, view, public data and subapp entries/relationships.
 The Request Merge action should be handled by Automated Actions to notify privileged staff or request their approval when the event occurs (when the poster is not a supervisor but requesting to publish the record)